 Getting the link is very simple, and you can follow the instructions here to get it.
 But getting the link is the easy part.
 Once you have it, how do you utilize it to get more Google reviews?
 Here are some tips:

 - Add them to your Emails: If you have an email list, be sure to add your Google review link to every email you send out.
 This is especially effective when you send out follow-up emails to new customers you have recently serviced (and you are sending follow-up emails, aren’t you?)

 - Add them to your Web Pages: You have prime real estate for your Google reviews link right on your website.
 Add the link or button to your home, contact, or service pages so people looking to leave a review for your business can do so easily just by visiting your website.

-- Text Messages: Whether you have a templated SMS message that you send to recently serviced customers, you reach out to them with a personalized message; it’s a great idea to include your Google Review link in the text.
+- Text Messages: Whether you send a templated SMS message to recently serviced customers or reach out to them with a personalized message, it’s a great idea to include your Google Review link in the text.

 Ask for Reviews

 The next step to getting more Google reviews in the first place is simply requesting them.
 We discussed follow-up emails and texts, and you should absolutely be including a polite request for a Google review in those.
 But there are other ways to request reviews.

 - DataPins: Use DataPins software which sends automated review requests (via text & email) after each plumbing job.

 - In-Person: It’s best to ask for Google reviews for plumbers as soon as you finish the job.
 So in person is still an effective way to get more reviews.